-Many issues were cited for needed advocacy, with the predominant issues being: dementia care, low income support, affordable housing and transportation.
-In addition to these issues, prescription drug prices, breaking down service silos, mental health and easier access to conservatorship were also mentioned.
+Many issues were cited for need of advocacy, with the predominant issues being: dementia care, low income support, affordable and transportation.
+In addition to these issues, prescription drug prices, breaking down service siles, and health and easier access to conservatorship were also mentioned.
 See sample of selected comments: